 - Peak: $68 Adult, $58 Child (2-11)

 Book one of these:

-- Holiday Express Train in Portland, run by the Oregon Rail Heritage Center – a 45 minute round trip on a train lit up in lights
+This is a 45 minute round trip on a train lit up in lights.

 The Santa Train has been in operation every year since 1969 and is a popular Christmas tradition for local families.